Anti Money Laundering In Singapore: The Complete Guide

 The CDSA mandates that financial institutions and businesses report suspicious transactions to law enforcement agencies or risk legal consequences.

-Penalties for money laundering under this Act falls under Section 50(1) and Section 51(1) include imprisonment of up to 10 years, fines of up to S$500,000, or both for individuals, while corporations face heavier financial penalties.
+Penalties for money laundering under this Act fall under Section 50(1) and Section 51(1) include imprisonment of up to 10 years, fines of up to S$500,000, or both for individuals, while corporations face heavier financial penalties.

 2. Monetary Authority Of Singapore (MAS) Act